 An examination of the current status of research in studies relative to the Pentateuch and Historical Books.
 Special attention will be given to biblical introduction, hermeneutics, and the acquiring of a strategic grasp of the historical setting, literary genres, and structure of each book, as well as areas of particular critical concern.

 OBST 515 (along with OBST 520) is foundational for graduate-level study in the Old Testament under the Liberty University School of Divinity.
 This course helps the student understand the Old Testament and related issues so that he/she can effectively minister to the Church and local community.

 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1 on Monday.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.